-The Daleks are preparing to unleash a deadly plague (“Terry Nation loves a good plague”) but Wester removes any ambiguity about himself when he sacrifices himself to stop them.
-When he dies, his true features are finally revealed to us…
+The Daleks hope to unleash a deadly plague on the galaxy (“Terry Nation doesn’t half love a good plague”), so Wester sacrifices himself to stop them.
+And when he dies, his true features are revealed to us.

-Sue: With a face like that, you can see why they’d want to be invisible.top
+Sue: With a face like that, you can see why they want to be invisible.

 Sue: The Daleks are pushovers, aren’t they?
 You just have to get behind them and hang on a bit.
-No wonder they are so desperate to become invisible – it will stop people laughing at them.
+No wonder they’re so desperate to become invisible.
+It would stop people laughing at them.

-Sue: That’s a great design for a ship.
+Sue: That’s a great design for a spaceship.

-Me: That was designed by a 10-year old child.
-I’m not joking.
+Me: It was designed by a 10-year old child.
+I’m not joking, either.

-Sue: I don’t care – it looks great.
-It references the original Dalek design and yet it has a nice simplicity to it.
+Sue: It’s great.
+It references the original Dalek design and there’s a nice simplicity to it.
 Can you buy this ship as a toy?

 Sue: Jo could do a lot better than him.
-Even Mike Yates would be better catch than him.
-He looks OK, I suppose – he’s a bit too Keith Chegwin for my taste – but he’s far too wet.
+Even Mike Yates would be a better catch than him.
+He looks all right, I suppose – he’s a bit Keith Chegwin for my taste.

-Sue: It’s an Everready torch!
-They haven’t even tried to hide it.
+Sue: It’s got an Everready torch for an eye!
+They haven’t even bothered to hide it.
 Did a 10-year old design this as well?

-The Supreme Dalek isn’t happy with the progress report he is given by one of his subordinates, so he exterminates him.
+The Dalek Supreme is unhappy with a progress report he receives from one of his subordinates, so he exterminates him.

 Sue: He’s the Daleks’ Darth Vader.

-Jo and Latep abseil into the Dalek city and Latep is very quick when it comes to helping Jo down.
+Jo and Latep abseil into the Dalek city, and Latep is extremely eager when it comes to helping Jo down.

-Sue: Watch the hands, sunshine.
-You’re not married yet.
+Sue: Watch your hands, sunshine.
+You ain’t married yet.